yahyarahhawi/Digit-Recognition-Hough-Transform/README.md

 ## Feature Extraction

 Features are extracted from the images using Hough Line and Hough Circle transforms.
+The Hough Line Transform is used to detect lines in an image, while the Hough Circle Transform is used to detect circles.
+You can read more about these techniques [here](https://en.wikipedia.org/wiki/Hough_transform).
 The extracted features are combined into a 1D array representing each digit.

 ## Clustering